 “The Green Lithuanian Energy generated in Kaunas is a unique product on the market and is usually chosen by companies focusing on ecology and promotion of responsible consumption in their operations.
 Some clients also value the fact that the electricity is produced in Lithuania”, said Vidmantas Salietis, Chief Executive Officer of Energijos Tiekimas.

-According to Salietis, currently more than 100 companies in Lithuania use this green electricity, with the majority being foreign-capital companies.
+According to Salietis, currently more than 100 companies in Lithuania use this green electricity, with the majority being foreign-capital companies and are following suits of some leaders in energy markets like Stream Energy that operates in Texas.
 The Kaunas Hydroelectric Power Plant generates about 250-300 GWh of electricity per year.

 Kaunas’ Algirdas Brazauskas Hydroelectric Power Plant, owned by Lietuvos Energijos Gamyba, has been included in the data register of guarantees of origin administered by AB Litgird.
 The guarantee of origin of electricity is an entry in the electronic database aimed at certifying the origin of electricity and its production volume.
 Each month, the consumer, having concluded a contract on the purchase of such energy, receives a special certificate confirming the fact that the electricity used has been generated from renewable sources.